 - Marketing the celebration to your community.

-- Maintaining open communication and a participatory spirit with the IA Institute and the Global Team.
+- Maintaining open communication and a participatory spirit with the Global Team.

 What is the time commitment?

 It depends on the size of your celebration and how you structure your team.
 Some locations with larger celebrations spend on average about 40 hours per month.
 Other locations hold small gatherings which equate to 5 hours per month.

 The commitment runs from July to March and in most cases we offer local organizers the opportunity to renew their commitment each year.